richarddubay/coe-training/lesson.md

 - Docker is a platform that allows you to package an application and all its dependencies and run them together in a container.
 - A container is a standalone package that includes everything you need to run an application.
 The code, settings, libraries … the whole thing.
-- I’ve heard Eli describe it as getting a new computer from Unosquare.
-Then you install the things you need on that machine to get your app to run.
-Then when you need a new container, you just throw that one away and start again.
+- One great way to describe it is that it's like getting a new computer.
+When you get a new computer, you have to install all the things on it so that your projects will run.
+Docker is like a "throw away" computer.
+You spin it up and it installs everything you need for your application.
+Then, when you're done or need a new container, you just throw that one away and start again.
 - With a container, your app will always run the same, regardless of where it is.
 There’s no chance that you will have different settings than someone else.
-No more “works on my machine.”
+No more “_works on my machine_.”
 Each container has its own filesystem, memory, and CPU limits.
 - By using Docker we get apps that run consistently across environments, with the ability to easily move our apps between different systems.
-- We’ll talk more about these over time, but there are two types of configuration files that we’ll work with.
+- We’ll talk more about these, but there are two types of Docker configuration files that we’ll work with.
 A `Dockerfile` and a `docker-compose.yml` file.
 - The `Dockerfile` is a set of instructions/configuration options that define what our Docker image will look like.
 It defines the environment in which our app will run.
-So it can do things like set a base image (a starting point), a working directory, running `npm install` and defining commands to run the app like `npm start`.
-When you build your Docker image with the `docker build` command, it will use this file as it’s foundation.
+It can do things like set a base image (a starting point), set up a working directory, runn `npm install` and define commands to run the app like `npm start`.
+When you later build your Docker image with the `docker build` command, it will use this file as it’s foundation.
 - The `docker-compose.yml` file, on the other hand, is used to orchestrate multiple-container Docker applications.
 We can define multiple individual services (other Docker images) along with things like environment variables or ports or anything else the services need to run.
 When you then run `docker compose up`, it will start all the services at once (you’ll see them in the `Images` tab in Docker Desktop).
-- In our case, we’re going to use a `docker-compose.yml` file to set up our database, and use Flyway to handle the migrations.
-Each of these will use other already created Docker images
+- In our case, we’re going to use a `docker-compose.yml` file to set up our database, and we'll use Flyway to handle the migrations.
+Each of these will use other already created Docker images.

 Next, let’s get Docker running.